canonical/ubuntu-packaging-guide/udd-intro.rst

 * There is no way to build directly from branches.
 You need to create a source package and upload that.

 * Some packages have not been successfully imported into UDD branches.
+Recent versions of Bazaar will automatically notify you when this is the case.
-You should check the `status of the package importer`_ before working on a branch.
+  You can also check the `status of the package importer`_ manually before working on a branch.

 All of the above are being worked on and UDD is expected to become the main way to work on Ubuntu packages soon.
 However currently most teams within Ubuntu do